melinteflxrin/ML-Sound-Gestures/README.md

 # Sound Gesture Control for Spotify - Machine Learning

-Control Spotify to skip or pause songs with sound gestures (like double claps or finger snaps) using machine learning, real-time audio detection, and the Spotify Web API.
+Control Spotify to skip songs with sound gestures (like double claps) using machine learning, real-time audio detection, and the Spotify Web API.

 ---